BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-09-fundamentals-ai-learning-imposters-handbook.md

   - HTTP
   - TCP
   - TLS
-summary: Jens continues explaining why knowing how things work—like HTTP TLS and TCP—is critical to being a strong engineer even when using AI tools like Copilot.
-He encourages developers to use these tools to understand code not just generate it.
-Stefan connects this to the broader idea that technical knowledge becomes obsolete quickly while fundamentals remain constant.
-He prompts Jens to recall a foundational book from his early career Imposters Handbook which Jens says resonated deeply during times of self-doubt and still shapes how he learns.
-They transition toward discussing Shakealert's failure and startup culture in Europe.
+summary: Jens stresses the importance of understanding HTTP, TCP, and TLS even when using AI assistants like GitHub Copilot.
+Stefan adds that while frameworks evolve quickly, fundamentals stay constant, making them essential for career longevity.
+Jens shares how The Imposter’s Handbook helped him overcome self-doubt and deepen his understanding early in his career.
+The conversation transitions toward Shakealert’s eventual failure and lessons learned
 ---